Social Security Payments - Residence Criteria

 The Department of Social Services acquired responsibility for the Assurance of Support (AoS) program from the then Department of Immigration on 1 July 2004.
 The AoS program is legislated under the Social Security Act 1991.

 The AoS program is an integral part of the Government’s migration program.
 Migrants entering Australia with an AoS do so on condition that a person (the assurer) provides an assurance to undertake financial responsibility for the migrant (the assuree) for the duration of the AoS period.
-The AoS period is either 2 years for most visas or ten years for Contributory Parent Visas.
+The AoS period is either two years for most visas or ten years for Contributory Parent Visas.

 Further information on the AoS program is provided under the Assurance of Support topic.